 The Guahan Academy Charter School, Inc., (GACS) is a nonprofit public benefit corporation, and is not organized for the private gain of any person.
 It is organized for the basic purpose to do all things reasonable and proper in the operation of a public charter school within the Territory of Guam pursuant to the provisions of Public Law 29-140, the Guam Academy Charter Schools Act of 2009.
 Said corporation is organized exclusively for charitable religious, educational and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations within the meaning of Section 501(c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
-Pursuant to 18 GCA §281702 and §281703, this Corporation is organized under and governed by the provisions of the Guam Business Corporation Act (enacted as Guam Public Law 29-144 and as thereafter amended or codified).
+Pursuant to 18 GCA §281702 and §281703, this corporation is organized under and governed by the provisions of the Guam Business Corporation Act (enacted as Guam Public Law 29-144 and as thereafter amended or codified).

-This non-profit corporation is established for the purpose of operating an academy charter school which operates independently from the Guam Public School System for the purposes specifically set forth in the Guam Charter School Law, 17 GCA §12102.
-GACS is established to implement the National Institute for Direct Instruction (NIFDI) School-Wide Reform Model.
-It shall have those powers set forth in 17 GCA Section §12107 and all lawful powers necessary or convenient to carry out any such purpose, and all rights, privileges and authorities granted by or consistent with any applicable law, unless and only to the extent expressly restricted by its Articles or Bylaws.
+This non-profit corporation was established for the purpose of operating an academy charter school, which functions independently from the Guam Public School System, as outlined in the Guam Charter School Law, 17 GCA §12102.
+The corporation is granted the powers enumerated in 17 GCA §12107, along with all lawful powers necessary or convenient to achieve its objectives, as well as rights, privileges, and authorities consistent with applicable laws.
+These powers are subject only to the restrictions expressly outlined in the corporation's Articles of Incorporation or Bylaws.